 It’s also a point that extends beyond just baseball.
 Everything we human beings care about, in the end, ultimately derives from physics and biology and psychology.

-“Old people like to tell stories of how things were when they were young,” observed my oldest daughter.
-She’s a senior in high school now.
-She wants to go to college to learn to be a computer engineer, like Hopper, like Turing, like her old man.
+“Old people like to tell stories of how things were when they were young,” observed my oldest kid, who is a senior in high school now, and wants to go to college to learn to be a computer engineer, like Hopper, like Turing, like their old man.

-She said that as we were heading home and talking about a book reading we had just attended.
+We were heading home and talking about a book reading we had just attended.
 This new book chronicles the gay pride parades of the 1980s.
-She was invited there by one of her teachers, whose father had come out in the ’80s and died of AIDS.
+We were invited there by one of their teachers, whose father had come out in the ’80s and died of AIDS.